 For additional information, this article from the Center for Democracy & Technology covers more of the technical aspects.

 Things to Consider: What VPNs Don’t Do anchor link

-A VPN protects your Internet traffic from surveillance on the public network, but it does not protect your data from the private network you’re using.
+A VPN protects your internet traffic from surveillance on the public network, but it does not protect your data from the private network you’re using.
 If you are using a corporate VPN, then whoever runs the corporate network will see your traffic.
-If you are using a commercial VPN , whoever runs the service will be able to see your traffic.
+If you are using a commercial VPN , whoever runs the service will see your traffic.